MaciekFilmweb/martian-robots/README.md

 # Martian Robots

-Creating this app is a recruitment task.
-The details can be found in attached "coding challenge.pdf" file.
+This project was created as a recruitment task, which details can be found in attached "coding challenge.pdf" file.

 To run the code you need to have Java 8 installed.